jemcdevitt/DeadMansChest/README.md

 ## License

-Dead Man's Chest is licensed under the MIT License.
+Deadman's Chest is licensed under the MIT License.

 See the [LICENSE](LICENSE) file for full details.